6 things you shouldn't miss in Assassin's Creed: Valhalla

 Build Valka's hut and unlock the Asgard quest arc

-Valka is the clan seer and your friend and confidant.
-A bit into the game, Valka joins you in England, and requests that her hut be built right away.
-You'll think: Alright, diva, everyone needs a hut built, we're living in tents.
+Valka is the clan seer.
+She's also your friend and confidant.
+A bit into the game, Valka joins you in England and asks you to build her hut right away.
+You'll think: All right, diva, everyone needs a hut built.
+We're living in tents.
 Why are you so special?

-Well, it turns out that building Valka's hut opens a questline that takes you to literal Asgard -- as in "home of the Norse Gods" Asgard.
-As you can imagine, it's super beautiful and really fun.
+Well, it turns out that building Valka's hut opens a quest line that takes you to literal Asgard -- as in "home of the Norse Gods" Asgard.
+As you can imagine, it's beautiful and fun.
 That's all I'm going to say.

-In order to build Valka's dream hut -- and the rest of your settlement, as it's really the main goal of your England adventure -- you must find supplies and materials.
-The best way to do that is going a-Viking.
-When in your longboat, you can stop by military camps, bandit camps, and abbey's to have some jolly good fun: Slicing and dicing soldiers and setting fire to thatched roofs.
+In order to build Valka's dream hut -- and the rest of your settlement, as it's the main goal of your England adventure -- you must find supplies and materials.
+When in your longboat, you can stop by military camps, bandit camps and abbeys to have some jolly good fun.
+Get ready to slice and dice soldiers while setting fire to thatched roofs.

 These raids serve a purpose beyond pure chaos, however.
 It's the best way to find the supplies needed to build the buildings in your growing settlement.
-Look for the golden barrel icons on your map, and a hint: Hit the abbey's for the best stuff.
+Look for the golden barrel icons on your map, And here's a hint: Hit the abbeys for the best stuff.

-You're not really a fearful dregnr (warrior) without some powerful tattoos and armour sets.
-You can buy tattoo designs at shops, but you can also find some cool designs in the wild.
+You're not a fearful dregnr (warrior) without some powerful tattoos and armor sets.
+You can buy tattoo designs in shops, but you can also find some cool designs in the wild.
 You find them by catching flying papers, usually in high places.
-You'll realize that once you approach these mysterious flying papers, they'll fly away!
-You have to chase it.
+You'll realize that once you approach these mysterious flying papers, they'll fly away.
+You have to chase them.

 Good luck, they're pretty tricky.
 If you manage to catch one, don't tell me because I haven't and they're a source of constant frustration.

-Slightly more easy to find are armour sets and Roman artifacts.
-Armour sets are pretty easy to spot, they're golden armour icons on your map.
+Armor sets and Roman artifacts are easier to find.
+Armor sets are the golden armor icons on your map.
 Collect all five pieces of the set to unlock special bonuses.
 There are 10 sets to find in total, so get hunting.

-In Ravensthorpe, a man in Roman garb (very weird to see at first) opens a little museum under the Roman ruins of your settlement.
-Now, it's just up to you to fill it with Roman treasures!
+In Ravensthorpe, a man in Roman garb (which is weird to see at first) opens a little museum under the Roman ruins of your settlement.
+Now, it's just up to you to fill it with Roman treasures.
 They're usually just mask-looking collectibles.
-It's a little feature that's easy to ignore, but hunting for these artifacts can lead to some pretty cool places -- like Jorvik (York), an expansive sewerage system that hides a good amount of treasures.
-Look out for easily breakable wooden planks on the ground of the cemetery next to the Jorvik theatre, and a breakable wall at the water's edge to the side of the big bridge.
+It's a little feature that's easy to ignore, but hunting for these artifacts can lead you to some cool places -- like Jorvik (York), an expansive sewerage system that hides a good amount of treasures.
+Look out for easily breakable wooden planks on the ground of the cemetery next to the Jorvik theatre and a breakable wall at the water's edge to the side of the big bridge.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.